aditya109/journey-CKA/Core Concepts/Core Concepts.md

 kubectl pod-deletion command: `kubectl delete pod nginx`

 To get information about all the pods: `kubectl get pods` To describe all the creation information of a pod: `kubectl describe pod myapp-pod`

+A *traditional* container provides several forms of isolation:

+- Resource isolation,
+- Process isolation,
+- Filesystem and mount isolation,
+- Network isolation.

+The tools that are used under the hood are `Linux namespaces` and `control-groups (cgroups)`.

+**`Control groups` are a convenient wat to limit resources such as CPU or memory that a particular process can use.**

+**`Namespaces` are in charge of isolating the process and limiting what it can see.**

+On Kubernetes, a container provides all of those forms of isolation except network isolations; instead network isolation happens at the pod level.

 ### ReplicaSets